jhades/angular2-redux-store/README.md

 ## Having difficulties?

-It would be great to open an issue, even if its just a question.
+It would be great to open an issue, even if its simply a question.
 If running into issues, can you copy the whole error message and add the node and npm version and i'll follow it up.
 Thanks.